 175 scoring fish – Diamond Award

-B. There is a prize for the sailfish or white marlin caught in the least amount of time.
+VI B. There is a prize for the sailfish or striped marlin caught in the least amount of time.
 In the event two or more anglers post identically fast times, the winner will be determined by the first fish caught.